golismero96/golismero96/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning web programming and a project for the company
+- 🔭 I’m currently learning web programming and doing a project for a company
-- 🌱 I’m currently learning React, Next.js, Flutter
+- 🌱 I’m currently learning React, NextJs, Flutter
 - 📫 How to reach me:
   https://www.linkedin.com/in/mostafa-dadfar/